 Mandalay is high among my favorite poems and, I would guess, is fairly high in any collection.
 My personal analysis, and defense of the poem, is given below from an open-minded point of view without the modern political, somewhat embarrassed-Colonial era, and modern gender-bashing of the composition

-dB is mentioned in user manual specifications sections of radio and audio equipment, cellphones, and loudspeakers.
-The dB specs and measurements are important for equipment accuracy, also health and safety reasons.
+The dB (deciBel) symbol is mentioned in the specifications sections of user manuals for radio and audio equipment, cellphones, and loudspeakers.
 The dB is explained here along with conversion methods between related parameters.

 ppm is mentioned in many user manual specifications sections of appliances, gadgets, and materials.
 Why should this be?
 Why not use per cent (%) or even decimal fractions? ppm is important for accuracy and for safety reasons and is explained here along with conversion methods between the parameters.

 Modern day calculator dependence is enabling a consensus to alter long-known, tried and tested, math guidelines, such as PEMDAS/BODMAS, and is applying them them as strict rules instead.
 My article proves that 8 ÷ (2 + 2) = 1 with or without calculators.